iamsayan/wp-last-modified-info/readme.txt

 * Fix: Last Modified post display issue on dashboard widget with user roles except for administrator.
 * Remove some plugin options to simplify plugin settings.
 * Improved: Admin UI.

-IMPORTANT!

-* Please delete all caches and press CTRL+F5 on website front-end/back-end after updating this plugin if there is any CSS/js problem.

 = 1.2.9 =
 Release Date: June 23, 2018